 The mother could make no reply.
 She simply set her cup down, laid her hands flat against the counter, and pushed hard, her knuckles wrinkling from the effort.

-“I know you want your son back,” Agnes spoke, just as she saw Peter move in the doorway to let Fr.
+“I know you want your son back,” Agnes spoke, just as she saw William move in the doorway to let Fr.
 Anthony through, “But our research shows that something as far gone as this can take decades to heal.
 I don’t know what the bishops have been told, but nothing happens immediately with cases this serious.”

 The mother sobbed, tears flowing fast, hands never leaving the table.